-- Govinfo.gov now includes Congressional Committee reports and replaces FDsys,gov, mentioned on page 985 of the casebook. - CCH IntelliConnect, mentioned on page 991 of the casebook, remains available but is transitioning to Wolters Kluwer Cheetah. - The Daily Tax Report, mentioned on page 1002 of the casebook, is now published under the designation Bloomberg LAW rather than Bloomberg BNA. - The Tax Management Portfolios, mentioned on page 1000, are now published by Bloomberg rather than the Bureau of National Affairs.
+- Govinfo.gov now includes Congressional Committee reports and replaces FDsys,gov, mentioned on page 985 of the casebook. - CCH IntelliConnect, mentioned on page 991 of the casebook, remains available but is transitioning to Wolters Kluwer Cheetah.
+Cheetah has now been rebranded as VitalLaw. - The Daily Tax Report, mentioned on page 1002 of the casebook, is now published under the designation Bloomberg LAW rather than Bloomberg BNA. - The Tax Management Portfolios, mentioned on page 1000, are now published by Bloomberg rather than the Bureau of National Affairs.